 Settled claims resulting from these risks have not exceeded insurance coverage in any of the past three fiscal years.

 NOTE 20: CONSTRUCTION COMMITMENTS

-The Maple River Water Resource District has the following open construction contracts with balances owing at December 31, 2016:
+The Rush River Water Resource District didn't have any open construction contracts with balances owing at December 31, 2016.